vercel/swr/README.md

 ```

 In this example, the React Hook `useSWR` accepts a `key` and a `fetcher` function.
-`key` is a unique identifier of the request, normally the URL of the API.
+The `key` is a unique identifier of the request, normally the URL of the API.
 And the `fetcher` accepts
 `key` as its parameter and returns the data asynchronously.

 `useSWR` also returns 2 values: `data` and `error`.
 When the request (fetcher) is not yet finished,